 Skip to main content

-Data modeling concepts
+Data modeling concepts and features

 The knowledge graph is implemented as a property graph that represents a well-defined structure consisting of nodes and edges.
 Both nodes and edges can have properties.